GenericMappingTools/GMT.jl/README.md

     ]add GMT

-To install on Julia 0.6, this should do it:

-    Pkg.checkout("GMT", v"0.3.0")

 A word of warning about the installation.
 The *GMT.jl* Julia wrapper does **NOT** install the [GMT](http://gmt.soest.hawaii.edu) program.
 It's the user responsability to do that.